 The preparation of the overall assessment of teaching effectiveness shall be conducted by a review committee composed of faculty of appropriate rank.
 Probationary faculty may only perform evaluations of temporary faculty.
 In general, tenured faculty shall be evaluated only by other tenured faculty at a higher rank, except full professors who may evaluate faculty at any rank.

 It is recommended that quantitative student ratings count for between 30 and 50 percent of the assessment of any instructor.

-V. Summary of Policy
+V.

-In accord with the foregoing provisions, departments shall develop written policies and procedures in accord with colleges as appropriate that describe:

-A. the selection of items from the campus-wide pool of validated items.

-the frequency (if the minimum described above is to be exceeded) and scheduling of student ratings.

-how faculty peers will be selected to prepare the overall evaluation of teaching.

-the minimum standards for teaching effectiveness.

 Recommended by

 The Academic Senate Approved by the President